neams-th-coe/cardinal/doc/content/tutorials/triso.md

 of the model setup relevant to multiphysics feedback - a detailed description of OpenMC model setup is available on the [OpenMC documentation website](https://docs.openmc.org/en/stable/).

-In this tutorial, we will build OpenMC"s geometry using *lattices*.
+In this tutorial, we will build OpenMC's geometry using *lattices*.
 A lattice is an ordered repetition of universes that is often used to simplify model setup.
-You might also have lattices in order to accelerate the geometric search.
+In some cases, lattices are used to accelerate geometric searches as particles travel through the model.
 Here, we create a repeatable universe consisting of a single pebble and surrounding FLiBe, and then we repeat it three times throughout the geometry.

-OpenMC's [!ac](API) is used to create the pebbles model with the script shown below.
+OpenMC's Python [!ac](API) is used to create the pebbles model with the script shown below.
 First, we define materials for the various regions and create the geometry.
 We create a universe consisting of a single pebble, and then repeat that universe three times in a lattice.
 Because we have one cell per pebble, each pebble will receive a single temperature from a coupled MOOSE application.
 Because we repeat the pebble universe three times in the geometry, the solid cell level is 1.
-On level zero in the geometry, we would apply feedback to the `main_cell`, which instead we want to apply feedback to each pebble.
+If we were to specify level zero in the geometry, we would apply feedback to the `main_cell`, which would apply temperature feedback across the problem globally.
+We instead want to apply feedback to each pebble individually.
 The OpenMC geometry as produced via plots is shown in [mc_geom]..

 !listing /tutorials/pebbles/make_openmc_model.py